pangea2015/gebert-indicator/README.md

 ![Periods](https://upload.wikimedia.org/wikipedia/commons/6/61/DAX-Chart_von_1988_bis_2018_mit_Gebert-Investitionsphasen.jpg)
 >Chart of the periods in which you would have been invested in the market (green).

-As you propably can see, just by using this Strategy, you would have gained over 3000% return on your investment, whilst drastically reducing the Volatility, and therefore your risk.
+As you propably can see, just by using this Strategy, you would have gained over 3000% return on your investment.
 The DAX, the index we invested in, made "only" 750% in the same period of time.

 ### How does it work?
-As amazing the return, and the low Volatility is, as simple is it to do.
+As amazing the return is, as simple it is to do.
 The Gebert Indicator works with a 4-Point score system of so called "sub-indicators".
-You can simply buy an DAX ETF with low costs, to maximise your profit.
+You can simply buy an DAX ETF at low costs, to maximise your profit.
 > Due to this being on a monthly basis, you need to recalculate EVERY month!

 * Eurozone Interest rates